Investment Banking Hours: Will You Really Work 105 Hours per Week at Goldman Sachs?

 - Huge Clients Pay Your Bank Huge Fees: When a company is paying your bank $50 million, $10 million, or even $1 million to advise on a deal, you have to do whatever it wants at any time of the day.

-- Unpredictable Work Demands: Unlike with engineering projects – or even audits at Big 4 firms – it’s almost impossible to use “project planning” for deals in investment banking because the process is random and unpredictable.
+- Unpredictable Work Demands: Unlike with engineering projects or audits at Big 4 firms, it’s difficult to use “project planning” for investment banking deals because the processes are more random and difficult to predict.

-- Division of Labor Failures: And banks can’t hire more people to reduce the workload because one person has to “own” each aspect of a deal.
-Multiple people writing a CIM or building a model at the same time would be like writing a novel with multiple authors (i.e., a bad idea).
+- Division of Labor Failures: Banks can’t necessarily hire more people to reduce the workload because one person has to “own” each aspect of a deal.
+Multiple people writing a CIM or building a model simultaneously would be like writing a novel with multiple authors.